 US trade deficit edges up to $50 billion in March

-The Commerce Department said Thursday that the total deficit in goods and services edged up 1.5% to $50 billion in March, after falling 3.6%in February.
+The deficit in goods and services edged up 1.5% to $50 billion in March after falling 3.6% in February, the Commerce Department reported Thursday.
 The deficit is the difference between what America sells to the rest of the world and what it imports.

 Exports rose 1% to $212 billion in March while imports rose a slightly faster 1.1% to $262 billion.